fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

 Here, the IP is 172.16.1.2/24 and the gateway is 172.16.1.1.

-We can run some commands to verify our setup:
+Run some commands to verify the changes:

 .. code-block:: shell